 Employees will continue to accrue continuous service whilst on furlough.
 Thus, some employees who do not yet have the two years’ service required to claim a statutory redundancy payment and to bring an unfair dismissal claim may acquire these rights whilst on furlough.

-Payments are also subject to other deductions, such as employee pension contributions and student loan repayments.
+Payments are also subject to other deductions, such as student loan repayments.

 Yes, whilst employers probably have the right to send employees home and/or to not require performance in these exceptional times, employees have the right to be paid provided that they are ready, willing and able to work.